aershov24/MLSC_Candidates_Test/Logistic_Regression_hussainsyedshaharyaar@gmail.com_TEST.md

 ![image](https://user-images.githubusercontent.com/32700434/124613420-a29e4080-de8c-11eb-859f-a0fb504b8026.png)

 ### 3. Leave-one-out cross-validation
 It is a variant of k-fold cross-validation in which number of folds "k" equals the number of samples "N" present in the data set.
-In the end we take the average accuracy as a result.

 ### 4. Bootstrapping
 In bootstrapping, we randomly take repeated sub-samples from the same dataset and evaluate the model performance.
 In the end, we take the average accuracy as a result.

+---

+# Q:  `n 0